 Diogenes, who was given the nickname "Diogenes the Dog" for his praise of a dog's virtue is often cited as the founder of cynical philosophy - a rejection of authority and values for the sake of authority and values.
 In Haruhi, while our "dog" Kyon does not necessarily reject Haruhi's authority outright, we do often see him trying to talk sense into our authoritarian heroine, keeping her authority from going to far.
 He also does this in action, as he protests Haruhi's treatment of Mikuru Asahina - the time travelling beauty - in the novel "The Sigh of Haruhi Suzumiya."

-Diogenes, who seemed to by a physical embodiment of common sense, and Kyon, who is often the "straight man" trying to talk common sense into the others is also seemingly the only person who even question Haruhi's authority.
+Diogenes, who seemed to be a physical embodiment of common sense, and Kyon, who is often the "straight man" trying to talk common sense into the others is also seemingly the only person who even question Haruhi's authority.
 In ancient Athens, the dictates of the Emperor were absolute.
 Likewise, in the S.O.S.
-Brigade Haruhi's edicts are absolute, and none of her citizens dare question her.
+Brigade Haruhi's edicts are absolute, and none of her subjects dare question her.

 Conclusion: The Dog Succeeding the Dog?

-Kyon is a very likely parallel for Diogenes, knowing Tanigawa-sama's penchant for peppering his novels with lessons in science, philosophy, and metaphysics, where the two studies may collide.
+Kyon is a very likely parallel for Diogenes, knowing Tanigawa's penchant for peppering his novels with lessons in science, philosophy, and metaphysics, and the points where these studies may collide.
 Even in the latest novel - not yet available in North America - one of the characters goes into great length to describe Gnosticism, a theme comparable to the actual storyline of the novel.
-It would not be surprising if the name Kyon is intentional on the part of the author, although, then again, I cannot actually say the message the author is trying to convey, I can only critique his work and give my own personal Interpretation of it.
+It would not be surprising if the name Kyon is intentional on the part of the author, although, then again, I cannot actually say the message the author is trying to convey, I can only critique his work and give my own personal interpretation of it.
 Sometimes it's best to let the story speak for itself.